bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 Referring to Project Type
 -------------------------

-As of SODAR Core v0.4.3, it is possible to customize the display name for the project type from the default "project" or "category".
+SODAR Core allows customizing the display name for the project type from the default "project" or "category".
 For more information, see :ref:`app_projectroles_custom`.

 It is thus recommended that instead of hard coding "project" or "category" in